um-grex/grex-docs/content/english/connecting/data-transfer/_index.md

 Check the [ESNet](https://fasterdata.es.net/ "ESNet") website if you are curious about Globus, and why large data transfers over WAN might need specialized networks and software setups.

 We do not have a Server Endpoint of Globus on Grex as of the time of writing of the documentation page.
-However, you can still use Globus to transfer data between the Allaince's (Compute Canada) systems as described [here](https://docs.alliancecan.ca/wiki/Globus "Globus on Compute Canada clusters").
+However, you can still use Globus to transfer data between the Alliance's (former Compute Canada) systems as described [here](https://docs.alliancecan.ca/wiki/Globus "Globus on Compute Canada clusters").

 ### RSYNC
 ---